Do Banner Ads Actually Work?

 How can you measure awareness of your ad?
 What metrics do you need to look at?

-Impressions: impressions allow you to assess your ad’s exposure, i.e. how often your ad is seen (or how many times the website has shown your ad to its users) but it doesn’t indicate if the audience interacted with your ad
+Impressions: impressions allow you to assess your ad’s exposure (reach), i.e. how often your ad is seen (or how many times the website has shown your ad to its users) but it doesn’t indicate if the audience interacted with your ad

 Cost Per Mille (CPM): how much does it cost you to purchase 1,000 impressions (from French “mille” meaning “one thousand”).
 CPM is derived by dividing the total cost by the total impressions